 - let you decide on the desired amount of search results per page (10/20/50)

-Note that you can also perform quick-searches for lights using the appropriate search field on the MarineTraffic main menu - the process is identical to quick-searching for vessels.
+Note: You can also perform quick-searches for lights using the appropriate search field on the MarineTraffic main menu - the process is identical to quick-searching for vessels.